-- appropriate statistics of economic activity, such as gross regional product and aggregate regional income - trends in relevant economic indicators - industries and businesses that could be beneficially or adversely affected by the project, their current and historical contribution to local, regional or national economies, and their current input costs - the economic value of existing resources that could be impacted or sterilised by the project - local, regional and national governments' aspirations, objectives, strategies and policies for the economic and industrial sectors that may be affected - economic viability - historical descriptions of large-scale resource developments and their effects in the region.
+- appropriate statistics of economic activity, such as gross regional product and aggregate regional income - trends in relevant economic indicators - industries and businesses that could be beneficially or adversely affected by the project, their current and historical contribution to local, regional or national economies, and their current input costs - the economic value of existing resources that could be impacted or sterilised by the project - local, regional and national governments' aspirations, objectives, strategies and policies for the economic and industrial sectors that may be affected - · economic viability - historical descriptions of large-scale resource developments and their effects in the region.

-The economic impact statement should include estimates of the opportunity cost of the project and the value of ecosystem services provided by natural or modified ecosystems that would be disturbed or removed during development.
+The economic impact statement should include estimates of the opportunity cost of the project and a review of the value of ecosystem services provided by natural or modified ecosystems that would be disturbed or removed during development.

-Provide an assessment from national, state, regional and local perspectives of the direct and indirect economic benefits and impacts of the project.
+Provide an assessment from national, state, regional and local perspectives of the additional direct and indirect economic benefits and impacts of the project, over and above existing levels.
 Describe the methods used, assumptions and sensitivity of the assessment.